Pop Culture Madness!

 There was an anti-drug PSA called Cartoon All-Stars To The Rescue, about Bugs Bunny, Kermit the Frog, Slimer, Garfield, the Chipmunks, Michelangelo from TMNT, ALF, and other cartoons scaring a 14-year-old marijuana addict.
 It aired all around the globe.

-The first rap single to reach #1 in the US was Ice Ice Baby in 1990.
-The first rap single to reach #1 in Canada was Rapper's Delight in 1980.
+Ice Ice Baby was the first rap single to reach #1 in the US in 1990.
+The first rap single to reach #1 in Canada was Rapper’s Delight in 1980.

-Emerson Moser, Crayola's senior moulder, after working 37 years and moulding ~1.4 billion crayons, revealed he was actually blue-green color blind.
+After working 37 years and molding ~1.4 billion crayons, Emerson Moser, Crayola’s senior molder, revealed he was blue-green color blind.

-A 200-person, .02 sq. mile trailer park in Texas incorporated and became a city just to open a liquor store.
-Until 2007, Mobile City was the only place in Rockwall county you could buy any kind of alcohol outside of a restaurant.
+A 200-person, .02 sq. mile trailer park in Texas incorporated and became a city to open a liquor store.
+Until 2007, Mobile City was the only place in Rockwall County where you could buy alcohol outside of a restaurant.

 Chuck Norris was the first Westerner in documented Tae Kwon Do history to be awarded the rank of 8th Degree Black Belt Grand Master.